djeada/Linux-Notes/notes/disk_io_analysis.md

 The `top -o %WA` command is used to run the `top` utility with the output sorted by I/O wait time (represented as `%WA`).
 The I/O wait percentage tells you the amount of time the CPU is waiting for disk I/O operations to complete, which can indicate whether disk operations are slowing down the system.

-Command breakdown:
+Breaking down the command:

-- `top`: Displays real-time system activity, including CPU, memory, and process usage.
+- `top` displays real-time system activity, including CPU, memory, and process usage.
-- `-o %WA`: Sorts the process list by I/O wait percentage (`%WA`), which is the percentage of CPU time spent waiting for I/O operations.
+- `-o %WA` sorts the process list by I/O wait percentage (`%WA`), which is the percentage of CPU time spent waiting for I/O operations.

 **Example Output**: